 Regarding natural and non-toxic toothpastes, there are two things that make the biggest difference:

-1. The taste
+1. The flavor

 Natural toothpastes are generally not as sweet as conventional ones.
 Many contain baking soda, which makes them even salty.
 It can be a big change, we know.
 It's just a matter of getting used to it.
 So, we suggest two solutions: